bogdanu/lumberjack/README.md

 ## Maven usage

-To use Lumberjack in your project just add the following dependency in your pom.xml file:
+To use Lumberjack in your project just add the following dependency to the <dependencies /> section in your pom.xml file:

 ```xml
 <dependency>